Looking for Relief from Dry Eyes? You Might Have Dry Eye Syndrome.

 Your doctor may also prescribe antibiotic medications or special inserted punctal plugs to help increase moisture retention.
 Some patients may also benefit from minimally invasive procedures like punctal occlusion or meibomian gland expression, both of which can alleviate persistent dry eye symptoms.

 Dry eye syndrome doesn’t need to limit your vision — contact the experts at Swagel Wootton Eye Institute today to schedule your free initial consultation.
 Our team of specialists will thoroughly evaluate your eyes and develop a course of treatment that’s suited to your health and financial needs.
-Schedule an appointment through our online tool or give us a call at 480-372-2616.
+Schedule an appointment at our Mesa or Chandler locations through our online tool.